-In connection with the Quarterly Report of Quince Therapeutics, Inc. (the "Company") on Form 10-Q for the period ended June 30, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Quince Therapeutics, Inc. (the "Company") on Form 10-Q for the period ended September 30, 2024 as filed with the Securities and Exchange Commission on the date hereof to which this Certification is attached as Exhibit 32.2 (the "Report"), I certify, pursuant to Rule 13a-149b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: August 3, 2023 By: /s/ Brendan Hannah
+The Report fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act; and

+(2) (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of Company.
+Date: November 13, 2024 Ву: /s/ Brendan Hannah Brendan Hannah Chief Business Officer, Chief Operating Officer, and Chief Compliance Officer
-Dutc.
-Hagast 8, 2028 Brendan Hannah

-Chief Business Officer

-(Principal Financial Officer)